khalilrached/conceptr-cli/README.md

 ---

 ## Version
+## 0.1.0
-this project still on developing phase alpha version will be deployed soon
+this project still on dev phase alpha version will be deployed soon
 ## Download
 <div>